 But don’t rush in and hire an attorney yet, because this is where It’s Over Easy can really help.
 We offer simple, streamlined uncontested online divorces, where we replace the complicated legal forms with a plain English questionnaire.

-It costs between $750 and $1500 depending on the local requirements where you live, and you will never have to factor in a single filing fee -- that price covers it all.
+Our pricing starts at $9 per month depending on the local requirements where you live, and you will never have to factor in a single filing fee -- that price covers it all.

 How complicated is your case?